SiliconLabs/wiseconnect/examples/featured/firmware_update/readme.md

   - Install the [Keil IDE](https://www.keil.com/).
   - Download [WiSeConnect 3 SDK](https://github.com/SiliconLabs/wiseconnect)
   - Update the device's connectivity firmware as mentioned [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/getting-started-with-ncp-mode-with-stm32#upgrade-the-si-wx91x-connectivity-firmware).
-  - Connect the SiWx91x NCP to STM32F411RE Nucleo Board following the below steps:
+  - Connect the SiWx91x NCP to STM32F411RE Nucleo Board follow the below steps:
    	- Connect the male Arduino compatible header on carrier board to female Arduino compatible header on STM32F411RE Nucleo board.
    	- Mount the NCP Radio board (BRD4346A/BRD4357A) onto the radio board socket available on the base board (BRD8045C).
-   	- After connecting all the boards, the setup should look like the image shown below:
+   	- After connecting all the boards, the setup should look like the following image:
     ![Figure: Setup](resources/readme/stm32_setup.png)
    	- Connect the setup to the computer.
   - Open the FIRMWARE UPDATE µVision project - **firmware_update.uvprojx** by navigating to **WiSeConnect 3 SDK → examples → featured → firmware_update → keil_project**.